|

 Play Against the Opponent

-mini-games yet, but players learn to play against the opponent, i.e.
+involved in these games, but players learn to play against the

 - Each team has one player only.